September 6, 2016

-Either way, you wouldn't get defensive over whether it was you out there flapping your wings and making an ass of yourself.
+Either way, you wouldn't go on the defensive over whether it was you out in public flapping your wings and making an ass of yourself.

-And while there are certainly rumors that can devastate one's reputation and peace of mind, most of the negative crap people toss around is relatively harmless.
+And while there are in fact malicious rumors that can devastate one's reputation and peace of mind, most of the negative crap people toss around is pretty harmless.

 So why do we get so upset when we don't get the praise we want for our art?